hybridgroup/kidsruby/README.md

 Light Icon for theme inversion: Creative Commons (Attribution-Share Alike 3.0 Unported)

-## DONE
-* create hackety-hack compatible class with UI dialogs for ask/alert
-* get syntax highlighting correct for Ruby code
-* create hackety-hack compatible class for Turtle graphics
-* tabbed divs for output/turtle/help
-* layout for local html pages with tutorials
-* implement Turtle width and height methods
-* correct top/bottom orientation for Turtle relative to user
-* adjust proportions of editor to sidebar for more visible space for tutorial section
-* home to main index for help & browser forward/back buttons for help section
-* split up HH help "pages" to go forward/back like the original tutorial
-* make the canvas bigger for the Turtle
-* add Gosu libs/classes to KidsRuby OS to make it easy to write games right away
-* How to use KidsRuby
-* editor save/open
-* make the Run button WAY WAY bigger
-* capture keystrokes within main Qt app and pipe to stdin when executing ruby process so we can support gets
-* replace DBus communications with http based protocol which allows better multi-platform support and fewer installation dependancies
-* fix background color
-* A couple of funny things with the formatting of gets
-* need to display complete debug info on errors again
-* make the turtle canvas keep a correct aspect ratio when resized
-* switch editor colors to white background for better presentation display. we already have inverse css file, just need a way to switch to it, and back

 ## TODO

-### ROADMAP
-* 1.1 - Localization

 ### TURTLE
 * correct pencolor so it works when switching color while drawing